dolph/recipes/herb-coeur-a-la-creme.md

 Herb coeur à la crème
 =====================

-Place the cream cheese in the bowl of an electric mixer fitted with the whisk attachment.
-Whip until smooth.
+In the bowl of an electric mixer fitted with a whisk, whip until smooth:

 - 12 ounces cream cheese, at room temperature

-With the mixer on low, slowly add the cream and then the lemon zest, lemon juice, scallions, dill, chives, 1 teaspoon salt and 1/2 teaspoon pepper.
-Whisk until firm.
+With the mixer on low, slowly add the following, whisking until firm:

 - 1 cup heavy cream
 - Grated zest of 1 lemon